High-Performance-Computing/Project/ProblemStatement.md

 ![](Images/GPUf.png)

-## Spark for offline processing of the data
+## Spark for Offline Processing of the Data

 We reshaped the data as tf tensors before loading it.